Master the King of All Exercises

 movementlg

 For instance, last week, I talked about how to assess shoulder external rotation and address any identified deficits on this front.
 We got to talking about which clients were using the appropriate mobilizations, how to perform them, and what would happen if they are performed incorrectly.
 Likewise, we talked about how certain people need to be careful about mobilizing their shoulders into external rotation because of extreme congenital laxity and/or extreme humeral retroversion.
-This mobilization, for instance, would be a great one for a 40-something desk jockey with 80 degrees of external rotation, but terrible for a pitcher with 140 degrees of ER.

 Beyond just the benefits of helping our staff grow as a whole, for me, it has several distinct benefits.
 First, when I come back from a weekend seminar where I’ve learned something good, it’s a great opportunity to “reteach” and apply it immediately.
 I’m a firm believer that the best way to master something is to have to teach it to someone else.
 Second, having pretty frequent “mini-presentations” keeps my presenting skills fresh for seminars when I may have 4-6 weeks between speaking engagements.